 Fruit of the Spirit Self Control Object Lesson

-Enjoy this fruit of the Spirit Self-Control object lesson as taught by these 3 siblings!
+Enjoy this fruit of the Spirit Self-Control object lesson.

 A fruit of the Spirit: SELF CONTROL coloring page